yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-musicians-can-make-money-while-quarantined.md

 ### Dave Ramsey's 4 walls

 If you’re truly in crisis, I like what Dave Ramsey has to say.
 He’s a personal finance guru and has helped millions of people get out of a tight spot.
-He says, in times of crisis, take care of the <a href="https://www.daveramsey.com/blog/4-things-you-must-budget" target="_blank" rel="noopener noreferrer">four walls</a> of your household, which are **food, utilities, shelter, and transportation**.
+He says, in times of crisis, take care of the <a href="https://www.daveramsey.com/blog/4-things-you-must-budget" target="_blank" rel="noopener">four walls</a> of your household, which are **food, utilities, shelter, and transportation**.

 If you have these four things, you can live to fight another day.